Over 60 Ways to Walk

 WALK, verb intransitive [Sax. wealcan, to roll or revolve; wealcere, a fuller, whence the name Walker; D. walken, to work a hat; G. walken, to full, to felt hats; walker, a fuller, Sw. valkare; Dan. valker, to full or mill cloth; valker, a fuller; valke a pad or stuffed roll; G. wallen, to stir, to be agitated, to rove, to travel, to wander.
 From the same root are Russ. valyu, G. wälzen, to roll, and wälsch, foreign, Celtic, Welsh, that is wanderers.
 The primary sense is simply to move or press, but appropriately to roll, to press by rolling, as in hatting, and this is the origin of walker, for the practice of felting hats must have preceded that of fulling cloth in mills.
 Our ancestors appropriated the verb to moving on the feet, and the word is peculiarly expressive of that rolling or wagging motion which marks the walk of clownish people.]

-1. To move slowly on the feet; to step slowly along; to advance by steps moderately repeated; as animals.
+1. to move slowly on the feet; to step slowly along; to advance by steps moderately repeated; as animals.
 Walking in men differs from running only in the rapidity and length of the steps; but in quadrupeds, the motion or order of the feet is sometimes changed.

 At the end of twelve months, he walked in the palace of the kingdom of Babylon.
 Daniel 4:37.